makertum/Multi-Extrusion-post-processing-scripts-for-Slic3r/README.md

 - [ ] not compatible to relative coordinate mode
 - [ ] not compatible to absolute extrusion mode
 - [ ] Slic3r environment variables cannot be read, therefore settings and parameters have to be manually declared within the custom "Start G-code"
+- [ ] clean up the code and find a readable structure
+- [ ] add workaround for Slic3rs lack of retraction on print start for inactive extruders

 ### v1
 - [x] scripts are tested and working